Marxism and religion

 19th-century German philosopher Karl Marx, the founder and primary theorist of Marxism, viewed religion as "the soul of soulless conditions" or the "opium of the people".
-According to Karl Marx, religion in this world of exploitation is an expression of distress and at the same time it is also a protest against the real distress.
-In other words, religion continues to survive because of oppressive social conditions.
-When this oppressive and exploitative condition is destroyed, religion will become unnecessary.
-At the same time, Marx saw religion as a form of protest by the working classes against their poor economic conditions and their alienation.
-Denys Turner, a scholar of Marx and historical theology, classified Marx's views as adhering to Post-Theism, a philosophical position that regards worshipping deities as an eventually obsolete, but temporarily necessary, stage in humanity's historical spiritual development.
+He believed religion survives because of oppressive social conditions.
+When this oppressive and exploitative condition is destroyed, religion will become unnecessary, according to Marx.
+At the same time, he saw religion as a form of working-class protest against poor economic conditions and alienation.
+Denys Turner, a scholar of Marx and historical theology, classified Marx's views as adhering to post-theism, a philosophical position that regards worshiping deities as an eventually obsolete, but temporarily necessary, stage in humanity's historical spiritual development.

-In the Marxist–Leninist interpretation, all modern religions and churches are considered as "organs of bourgeois reaction" used for "the exploitation and the stupefaction of the working class".
-A number of Marxist–Leninist governments in the 20th century such as the Soviet Union after Vladimir Lenin and the People's Republic of China under Mao Zedong implemented rules introducing state atheism.
+In the Marxist–Leninist interpretation, all modern religions and churches are considered "instruments of bourgeois reaction" used to "defend exploitation" and confuse the working class.
+A number of Marxist-Leninist governments in the 20th century, such as the Soviet Union after Vladimir Lenin and the People's Republic of China under Mao Zedong, implemented state atheism.